quickwit-oss/quickwit/docs/logs-management/overview.md

 sidebar_position: 1
 ---

-Quickwit is built from the ground up to [index efficiently unstructured data](link to schemaless) and search directly your data sitting on cloud storage.
+Quickwit is built from the ground up to [index efficiently unstructured data](../guides/schemaless.md), and search directly your data sitting on cloud storage.
 **This makes Quickwit a perfect fit for logs!**
-Moreover, Quickwit is OpenTelemetry native and provides a REST API ready to ingest any JSON formatted logs, this makes Quickwit well integrated in the observabitility ecosystem.
+Moreover, Quickwit is OpenTelemetry native and provides a REST API ready to ingest any JSON formatted logs, this makes Quickwit well integrated in the observability ecosystem.

 Learn how Quickwit can help you manage your logs: